VedMishra28102006/spam_email_detection_AI/README.md

 2) How to run

+Install the required packages using

+pip install -r requirements.txt

+then run

+python3 main.py

-Install the required packages, then run python3 main.py inside the project's root folder and open the http://localhost:5000/ url.
+inside the project's root folder and open the http://localhost:5000/ url.

 3) Dependencies

-Packages required to be installed for this project: flask, pandas, sklearn
+Packages required to be installed for this project: Flask, pandas, scikit-learn

 4) Dataset